nik-ves/Huddle-landing-page/README.md

-# Huddle landing page with alternating feature blocks
+# Huddle Landing Page - Frontend Mentor.

-This is HTML and CSS practice site #1.
-I will be doing more of them with increased difficulty. <br>
+As of now, this site is only for desktop since i haven't learned responsive design yet. <br>
-Haven't learned responsive design yet so this is without it.
+Mobile and tablet view will be added in the future.